 What exactly does Scaringe think the industry is missing?
 The details remain scarce, but his track record at Rivian offers clues.
 Rather than compete directly with Tesla on performance specs, Scaringe built vehicles around different use cases entirely - targeting outdoors enthusiasts and commercial fleets with purpose-built platforms.
 That same philosophy appears to be driving Mind Robotics, suggesting he sees an opportunity where others see a solved problem.

 The robotics landscape Scaringe is entering looks nothing like the EV market he disrupted.
 Tesla's Optimus program leverages years of AI development from Full Self-Driving, while startups like Figure AI have raised hundreds of millions betting on humanoid form factors.
-Meanwhile, Google's DeepMind continues pushing the boundaries of AI-powered robotic control, and deploys increasingly sophisticated warehouse automation.
+Meanwhile, Google's DeepMind continues pushing the boundaries of AI-powered robotic control, and Amazon deploys increasingly sophisticated warehouse automation.